Electronic Waste and Unsalable Property

 "The office of management and budget may establish a program for the recycling and disposal of surplus property determined unsalable and may assess and collect service charges from the department, agency, institution, or political subdivision from which the property was received to cover direct and reasonable costs of this service."
 NDCC Section 54-44-04.6

 These fees are subject to change.
 Surplus Property will publish all changes on this webpage.
-Please direct any questions regarding these rates to Surplus Property at 701.328.9665 or firstname.lastname@example.org.
+For questions regarding these rates contact State Surplus Property, 701.328.9665.